vitargo/BaseTask/README.md

 Calculate max(a*b*c, a+b+c)+3.

 ### Task 5
-Write a grading program based on the student’s rating accordint the following rules:
+Write a grading program based on the student’s rating according the following rules:

-Рейтинг | Оценка
+   Rate | Result
 :------:|:------:
   0-19  |   F
   20-39 |   E